sogou/srpc/docs/en/tutorial-03-server.md

 - Imagine that we can also derive more Serivce from `Example::Service`, which have different implementations of rpc `Echo`.
 - Imagine that we can create N different RPC Servers on N different ports, serving on different network protocols.
 - Imagine that we can use `add_service()` to add the same ServiceIMPL instance on different Servers, or we can use `add_service()` to add different ServiceIMPL instances on the same server.
-- Imagine that we can use the same `ExampleServiceImpl`, serving BPRC-STD, SogouRPC-STD, SogouRPC-Http at three different ports at the same time.
+- Imagine that we can use the same `ExampleServiceImpl`, serving BPRC-STD, SRPC-STD, SRPC-Http at three different ports at the same time.
-- And we can use `add_service()` to add one `ExampleServiceImpl` related to Protobuf IDL and one `AnotherThriftServiceImpl` related to Thrift IDL to the same SogouRPC-STD Server, and the two IDLs work perfectly on the same port!
+- And we can use `add_service()` to add one `ExampleServiceImpl` related to Protobuf IDL and one `AnotherThriftServiceImpl` related to Thrift IDL to the same SRPC-STD Server, and the two IDLs work perfectly on the same port!

 ~~~cpp
 int main()